Medically reviewed by Drugs.com. Last updated on Sep 1, 2022.

 - Regular vigorous exercise during which endorphins are produced may also decrease hot flashes.

 Estrogen is the most effective medication available to relieve hot flashes.
 Short-term use of low-dose estrogen may be prescribed, with or without progesterone.
 If a woman still has her uterus, estrogen is prescribed together with progesterone to decrease the small risk of uterine cancer.
 Estrogen used alone causes growth of the uterine lining but adding progesterone prevents or decreases this growth, thereby decreasing the risk of developing uterine cancer.
 If your uterus was removed, then only estrogen is required.

 Estrogen can be taken as a pill or administered through a skin patch to treat hot flashes.
-Estrogen can be applied directly to the vagina as a cream, suppository, or ring to treat vaginal symptoms. or a vaginal ring.
+Estrogen can be applied directly to the vagina as a cream, suppository, or a ring to treat vaginal symptoms.
 Progesterone can be taken as a pill or a patch or as a vaginal suppository.
 Women who use estrogen should use the smallest dose that relieves hot flashes.

-Alternative medications to help decrease the intensity of hot flashes include clonidine (Catapres), lofexidine (Britlofex), methyldopa (Aldomet), Gabapentin (Neurontin), or antidepressants such as venlafaxine (Effexor), paroxetine (Paxil), fluoxetine (Prozac) and sertraline (Zoloft).
+Alternative medications to help decrease the intensity of hot flashes include clonidine (Catapres), gabapentin (Neurontin), or antidepressants such as venlafaxine (Effexor), paroxetine (Paxil), fluoxetine (Prozac) and sertraline (Zoloft).
 For women who have undergone surgical menopause and have unusually severe hot flashes, some studies have shown that a combination of estrogen and androgen may be effective.

 When To Call a Professional